NarendraDwivedi/TweetExtractor/README.md

     - Click on tick for verification details.
   - Affiliated Logo (if available) with clickable user ID for further details.

-- **Media Downloads:**
+ **Media Downloads:**
-  - Batch download options for images and videos associated with tweets.
+  - Total Image Count available in that tweet (batch download available).
+  - Total Video Count (if available) with an option to add to download.

 ### Download Features
 - **Download List:**
-  - Displays: Username, Type (e.g., video), Quality (e.g., 1280x720), Size (in MB), Date (Added), Filename (double-click to open folder), and Link (double-click to play).
+   - Columns: Username, Type (e.g., video), Quality (e.g., 1280x720), Size (File Size in MB), Date (Added to Download List), Filename (double-click to open download folder), Link (double-click to open in VLC or Windows Media Player).

   - **Action Buttons:**
-    - **Download / Open Folder:** Initiates download with progress tracking or opens downloaded file.
+    - Download / Open Folder: Opens the downloaded file or initiates a download with progress details (size, speed, progress bar).
-    - **Pause/Resume:** Manage active downloads easily.
+    - Pause/Resume features for active downloads.
-    - **Remove:** Clears from the download list without deleting the actual file.
+    - Remove: Removes the file detail from the download list (does not delete the downloaded file).

   - Users can batch download multiple files by clicking on multiple download buttons.